jojo157/FundCentreGame/README.md

 - Warnings were given for missing semi-colons .
     - These were updated accordingly.
 - Functions declared within loops referencing an outer scoped variable may lead to confusing semantics.
     - The functions were updated to improve semantics where applicable.
+The remaining functions where this warning is given are in the format:
+    `for(let game of games){game.addEventListener("click", function(){ ...})}`

 After following the guidance provided and re-running all Javascript files through validation, no errors were presented as shown below.